 Emphasis on Education

 Ardmore’s commitment to education is a key factor in making it an outstanding community.
-Educational offerings from kindergarten to college allow people of any age the chance to learn and succeed.
+Educational offerings from kindergarten to college allow people of any age to chance to learn and succeed.

-The Southern Oklahoma Technology Center also offers courses designed for high school and adult students wanting to develop career or technical skills.
-In addition, the Ardmore Higher Education Center allows students to take day or evening classes in Ardmore from several regional universities.
+Southern Oklahoma Technology Center (SOTC) offers courses designed for high school and adult students wanting to achieve career certification or gain technical skills.
+SOTC offers, in conjunction with the University of Oklahoma, a dental hygienist program in Southern Oklahoma.

 Global Market Place

 Ardmore is a progressive community where the rural work ethic combines with a quality of life that provides an excellent environment for economic development and growth.
 The special working relationship between the Ardmore Chamber of Commerce, the Ardmore Development Authority and the Ardmore Tourism Authority allows business and industry to grow and prosper.